Skip Ribbon Commands

 Officers of the Legislative Assembly

-The permanent officers of the Legislative Assembly are the Clerk of the Legislative Assembly, the Deputy Clerk, the Clerk-Assistant, Scrutiny and Engagement, the Clerk-Assistant, House and Procedure and the Serjeant-at-Arms.
+The permanent officers of the Legislative Assembly are the Clerk of the Legislative Assembly, the Deputy Clerk, the Clerk-Assistants, and the Serjeant-at-Arms.

-The Clerks are primarily responsible for giving procedural advice to Members, keeping the records of the House, supporting the Legislative Assembly Chamber and committees administered by the Legislative Assembly, supporting Members in their electorate responsibilities, and managing the Department of the Legislative Assembly.
+The Clerks are accountable to the Speaker and the House and are independent of the Government or Opposition.
+The Clerks provide independent procedural advice to Members, keep the records of the House, support proceedings in the Chamber and committees, and managing the Department of the Legislative Assembly.

-The Clerk of the Legislative Assembly is the Assembly's Chief Officer and, along with the other Clerks, is independent from the Government and the Opposition and accountable only to the Speaker.
-When the Legislative Assembly is sitting the Clerk, Deputy Clerk and Clerks-Assistant sit at a table in front of the Speaker where they are well positioned to give quick procedural advice to the Speaker and any other Members when it is required.
+When the Legislative Assembly is sitting, the Clerks sit at a table in front of the Speaker where they are well positioned to give quick procedural advice to the Speaker and other Members when it is required.

 [1] A pair is an arrangement between parties whereby two Members from opposing sides of the House do not vote on a particular occasion.
 This is so that one or both Members can be absent without affecting the vote.